Where did the dental crown originate from?

 Is a dental cap and crown the same thing?

-Yes, a cap and crown are one and the same dental restoration.
-Dentists refer to them as crowns, and laypeople for many years have called them caps.
+Yes, a cap and crown are the same dental restoration.
+Dentists refer to them as crowns, and laypeople have called them caps.

 RELATED: ROOT CANAL PROCEDURE: WHAT TO EXPECT